ddysher/ml-notes/cloud-system/storage/glusterfs/glusterfs.md

 ## Overview

 The most important concepts in GlusterFS are: brick, volume, translator, etc
-- A Brick is the basic unit of storage in GlusterFS, represented by an export directory on a server in the trusted storage pool (A storage pool is a trusted network of storage servers).
+- A brick is the basic unit of storage in GlusterFS, represented by an export directory on a server in the trusted storage pool (A storage pool is a trusted network of storage servers).
 - A volume is a logical collection of bricks.
-Most of the gluster management operations happen onthe volume.
+Most of the gluster management operations happen on volume.
 - A translator converts requests from users into requests for storage.
 There are translators on both client side and server side.

+GlusterFS isn’t really a filesystem in and of itself.
+It concatenates existing filesystems into one (or more) big chunks so that data being written into or read out of Gluster gets distributed across multiple hosts simultaneously.
+Typically, XFS is recommended but it can be used with other filesystems as well.

 ## Volume